Three Little Chickpeas

 Instructions

-1. Use a large non-stick sauté pan with a lid and cook the onions until translucent with a pinch of salt over medium heat.
-For oil-free cooking add a tablespoon of water if they are sticking, or use a neutral-tasting oil.
+1. Use a large non-stick sauté pan with a lid, and cook the onions over medium heat with a pinch of salt until translucent.
+For oil-free cooking, add a tablespoon of water if they are sticking, or cook the onion in a neutral-tasting oil.

-2. Then add the diced mushrooms and cook until they shrink in size and start to brown.
+2. Then add the diced mushrooms and cook until they shrink and begin to brown.

-3. Add garlic, ginger, and jalapeño and cook for about 1-2 minutes.
+3. Add the jalapeño, garlic, and ginger, then cook for about 1 to 2 minutes.

-4. Stir in the curry powder, ground coriander, ground cumin, and fresh black pepper into the mushrooms and onions.
+4. Stir in the curry powder, ground cumin, ground coriander, and fresh black pepper into the mushrooms and onions.
 Cook for about 1 minute.

 5. Add tomatoes (don't drain), coconut milk, butter beans, tamari, and salt.

 6. Bring to a gentle boil, lower to a simmer, and cook covered for 15 minutes.
-Remove the lid and cook for 5 minutes to reduce the liquid.
-If you used full-fat coconut this step may not be needed if the curry is thick enough.
+Remove the lid and cook for another 5 minutes to reduce the liquid.
+If you used full-fat coconut, this step may not be needed if the curry is thick enough.

 7. Next, add frozen peas and cook for another 5 minutes uncovered.